castle of baron

 Modern Life of the Castle of Baron

 Nowadays, all the apartments in the house belong to a private person.
-A couple of apartments are rented as offices, on one floor there’s an art studio.
+A couple of apartments are rented as offices, and on one floor there’s an art studio.

 Every time I pass the Castle of Baron, my guests point to it wondering what kind of building it is.
 This is why on my Old Town Kyiv tour, I always make a stop and tell about it.
 To be honest, there are interesting things to tell about it.

 But there are some traces of the old communal apartments.
-In some places you can see unpretentious Soviet chandeliers hanging from the ceiling with chic stucco moldings or huge kitchens partitioned off with plywood.
+In some places, you can see unpretentious Soviet chandeliers hanging from the ceiling with chic stucco moldings or huge kitchens partitioned off with plywood.

 Stucco decoration, fireplaces – all this remained in a more or less decent look.
 Fireplaces are generally the hallmark of this house.